 The mission of the Providence Animal-Assisted Activities & Therapy (PAAA/T) program is to share the unique benefits of the human-animal bond with the patients, staff and visitors of Providence Health System (PHS) in Olympia, Washington.
 We have been serving PHS since 1991.

 Animals bring comfort and a sense of normalcy to patients in the sterile atmosphere of an institutional setting.
-Children on the Pediatric unit love to pet, hug and snuggle with our dogs as they tell us about their own pets at home, while parents welcome the distraction from worrying about their child.
-Our animals help speech, physical and occupational therapists on the Medical Rehabilitation unit to motivate patients and reach therapeutic goals.
-In the Psychiatric unit, our animals offer patients affection and the opportunity to talk about painful emotions they may not feel comfortable sharing with human beings.
-At the Chemical Dependency Center, patients enjoy a respite from their intense days of introspection, providing opportunities for play and laughter.
+Children on the pediatric unit love to pet, hug and snuggle with our dogs as they tell us about their own pets at home, while parents welcome the distraction from worrying about their child.
+Our animals help speech, physical and occupational therapists on the medical rehabilitation unit to motivate patients and reach therapeutic goals.
+In the psychiatric unit, our animals offer patients affection and the opportunity to talk about painful emotions they may not feel comfortable sharing with human beings.
+At the chemical dependency center, patients enjoy a respite from their intense days of introspection, providing opportunities for play and laughter.
 And staff members always welcome a short break with our four-footed "therapists."
-Read more about people that have been served through the program.

 Handlers participate in a minimum of fifty hours of comprehensive, standards-based training to gain the knowledge and confidence necessary to work with their animals in a wide variety of settings with diverse populations.
 Teams then undergo a rigorous screening process during which the skills and aptitude of both the handler and the animal are evaluated.
 A primary goal of the evaluation is to assess the animal's enjoyment level and desire to interact with people.